Vangelis Mantzios: Club career

 The all-time record stands since season 1989-90, when Hungarian star of Olympiacos Lajos Detari extended its record to 14/14.
 On 19 March 2016, he scored giving the lead to his club in a 2–2 away draw against Skoda Xanthi.
 On 17 April 2016, he scored in a 3–0 home win against AEK Athens for the last day of the 2015–16 season.

 On 25 September 2016, he scored in a 2–1 home win against Kerkyra It was his first goal for the 2016–17 season.

 On 4 December 2016, a drug substance that was taken under medical treatment in June 2016 gave the player a positive doping control after a 4–0 away loss against champions Olympiacos.
 Through his attorney-at-law, Yannis Marakakis, the 33-year-old striker stressed among other things that he was unaware of the composition of the drug he was given for treatment and that the "controversial" substance was taken out of the "non-race" period without offering a competitive advantage to the international player.
 Within the next few days he is expected to be summoned to the ESCAN Disciplinary Committee.
 As a result of the doping control result, the player did not play since 12 February 2017.
 At the end of the season he solved his contract with Levadiakos, having 109 appearances (36 goals, 10 assists) in all competitions.

-After six months on 10 January 2018, he signed a contract with Gamma Ethniki club Egaleo for the rest of the 2017–18 season for an undisclosed fee, but is not certain if he can played with the club due to legal issues with the ESCAN Disciplinary Committee.
+After six months on 10 January 2018, he signed a contract with Gamma Ethniki club Egaleo for the rest of the 2017–18 season for an undisclosed fee, but it was not certain if he could play with the club due to legal issues with the ESCAN Disciplinary Committee.